satyamahesh9390/Satyanarayana_portfolio/README.md

-🌐 Bhanu Prakash Portfolio Website
+🌐 Satyanarayana Portfolio Website

-A responsive personal portfolio website built using HTML, CSS, and JavaScript, showcasing my skills, projects, and contact information.
+A responsive personal portfolio website built using HTML, CSS, and JavaScript, AI & ML, tensorflow,showcasing my skills, projects, and contact information.
 Designed with a clean UI, smooth animations, and a mobile-first approach.

 🔥 Features